BernhardPosselt/pf2e-kingmaker-tools/docs/house-rules.md

 * At earlier levels when unrest and ruin are scarce, maybe cut down on the amount of available Leadership activities per turn (3-6).
 Also limit the amount of Leadership activities to prevent analysis paralysis.

 **PS**: It surprised me in my games, but you will notice that PCs start to critically succeed at building lower level structures at higher levels, significantly reducing commodity cost.
 You should keep that in mind if you are looking into re-balancing structure costs

+### A word on Settlements

+RAW there are very few reasons to really build settlements in your kingdom, and even worse: the more you build, the longer your kingdom turns are going to get and the tighter your RP reserves will become.
+The following adjustments make them more important for hexploration:

+* Your 1 week of downtime to prevent the vacancy penalty must be spent in a Town or better which is connected via road to your capital
+* When resting in a Town or better, restore all HP during rest
+* After founding a settlement, you can immediately connect as many settlements within 5 hexes as you want to with roads.
+Pay the normal RP cost for each completed connection (see Build Roads activity).
+If you don't have enough funds, you can partially construct the road.

+Furthermore, structures in settlements other than your capital seem largely unimportant because their bonuses don't apply to the whole kingdom.
+And the more you have, the longer your kingdom turns will become (1 action per settlement).
+If your players love building structures, keep the original rules; if they don't, use the following adjustments:

+You can no longer build structures outside your capital, unless they are destroyed; in that case you can only ever rebuild the listed structures of each settlement type.
+In addition, gain the following civic activity:

+* **Improve Settlement (Civic, Downtime)**: You are sending your best workers to improve one of your non-capital settlements to the next highest settlement type (kingdom level restrictions still apply).
+Spend the following amount of resources based on the settlement type you want to upgrade to:
+  * **Town**: 5 Stone, 5 Ore, 5 Lumber, 1 Luxury, 10RP
+  * **City**: 10 Stone, 10 Ore, 10 Lumber, 3 Luxuries, 25RP
+  * **Metropolis**: 20 Stone, 20 Ore, 20 Lumber, 5 Luxuries, 50RP

+  Then place the following structures in the settlement (and enough houses to prevent being overcrowded):
+  * **Town**: Bridge (if it has 4 Water Borders), 4 Wooden Walls, General Store, Lumberyard, Granary
+  * **City**: 4 Stone Walls, Stockyard, Stonemason, Magic Shop
+  * **Metropolis**: Foundry, Secure Warehouse, Sewer System, Occult Shop

+Use the following settlement levels when trying to buy items:
+* **Town**: 3
+* **City**: 7
+* **Metropolis**: 15

 ### A word on Vance & Kerenshara's home brew